tbranyen/hyperlist/README.md

 fast by loading just the part of the list showing up on the viewport, and by optimizing the amount of DOM operations and reflows and spend very little memory.

-The list could be done even faster sacrificing the momentum effect, or the scroll acceleration, but I decided to keep it since, particularly on mobile devices, that is too big of a sacrifice for the sake of speed.
+The list could be done even faster by sacrificing the 'momentum' effect, but I decided to keep it since it is too big of a sacrifice for the sake of speed.

 ## Installation